 An all synth rework of Head Spider Mick Ronson’s guitar dominated cult favourite, the metronomic tension was enhanced on THE HUMAN LEAGUE version by the metallic sequence of a Roland System 100 while monophonic synth lines complimented the futuristic atmosphere.
 Oakey impressively bellowed away while Martyn Ware provided some sprightly vocal support.
 ‘Only After Dark’ had been due to be released as a single but was cancelled in favour of a reissue of ‘Empire State Human’.

-Available on the CD ‘Travelogue’ via Virgin Records
+Available on the album ‘Travelogue’ via Virgin Records

 JAPAN All Tomorrow’s Parties (1980)

 Said to be Andy Warhol’s favourite Lou Reed composition, this interpretation of THE VELVET UNDERGROUND’s Nico-led cult classic was turned from a Teutonic funeral march into a looser, synth assisted beat ballad in the vein of ROXY MUSIC.
-Bryan Ferry himself had a go at ‘All Tomorrow’s Parties’ in 1991 but it strangely lacked the panache of the Lewisham boys proficient but understated interplay.
-Demo-ed under the supervision of manager Simon Napier-Bell in 1979 to herald the muzak direction that JAPAN were to become ultimately associated with.
+Demo-ed under the supervision of manager Simon Napier-Bell in 1979 but remixed later by John Punter, ‘All Tomorrow’s Parties’ was to herald the sophisticated muzak direction that JAPAN were to become ultimately associated with.

-Available on the CD ‘Quiet Life’ via BMG Records
+Available on the album ‘Quiet Life’ via BMG Records

 THE FAST SET King Of the Rumbling Spires (1981)

 A speeded-up, manic darkwave rendition of an early Marc Bolan composition, this was the one of the best tracks on the ‘Some Bizzare Album’ after DEPECHE MODE, SOFT CELL, BLANCMANGE, THE THE, B-MOVIE and ILLUSTRATION.
-The screeching synths and aggressive, unorthodox vocals are all over in a matter of a couple of minutes in a sharp, seek out and destroy mission.
-THE FAST SET disappeared having only ever released one proper single ‘Junction One’ on Axis Records which also featured another Bolan song ‘Children Of The Revolution’ on the flip.
+The screeching synths and aggressive, unorthodox vocals are all over in a matter of a couple of minutes.
+THE FAST SET disappeared after just one proper single ‘Junction One’ which also featured another Bolan song ‘Children Of The Revolution’ on the flip.

-Available on the CD ‘Some Bizzare Album’ via Some Bizzare Limited
+Available on the ‘Some Bizzare Album’ via Some Bizzare Limited

 BEF feat GLENN GREGORY Wichita Lineman (1982)

 ‘Wichita Lineman’ was one of Jimmy Webb’s great narrative songs like ‘By The Time I Get To Phoenix’, ‘Galveston’ and ‘Where’s The Playground Susie?’ which were made famous by Glen Campbell.
-Although included for the ambitious ‘Music Of Quality & Distinction Vol1’ project, BEF’s recording is a HEAVEN 17 track in all but name and was originally recorded by the other Glenn as his audition for the ‘A Clockwork Orange’ inspired pop combo.
+Although included for the ambitious ‘Music Of Quality & Distinction Vol1’ project, BEF’s recording is a HEAVEN 17 track in all but name and was originally recorded by the other Glenn as his audition piece.
 The chilling electronic arrangement takes on an even darker turn as a magnificent cacophony of sound invades the climax.

 NEW ORDER Turn The Heater On (1982 – released 1986)

-Reggae artist Keith Hudson’s ‘Turn The Heater On’ was a favourite of Ian Curtis and recorded by his former bandmates for their second John Peel session as a tribute to the late vocalist of JOY DIVISION.
-Bernard Sumner’s melodica drones gave a claustrophobic dub laden vibe alongside Stephen Morris’ white noise rimshot while Hooky actually played bass as opposed to his trademark higher register six string.
-Adding Gillian Gillian’s ARP string machine for an appropriately frozen effect to match to the title, this was a highly enjoyable oddity in the NEW ORDER cannon.
+Reggae artist Keith Hudson’s ‘Turn The Heater On’ was a favourite of Ian Curtis and recorded by NEW ORDER for their second John Peel session as a tribute to the late vocalist of JOY DIVISION.
+Bernard Sumner’s melodica gave a claustrophobic dub laden vibe alongside the white noise rimshot of Stephen Morris, while Hooky actually played bass as opposed to his trademark higher register six string and Gillian Gillian’s ARP string machine added some appropriately frozen textures to match to the title.

-Available on the CD ‘The John Peel Sessions’ via Strange Fruit Records
+Available on the album ‘The John Peel Sessions’ via Strange Fruit Records

 MIDGE URE No Regrets (1982)

-A cover of a cover, ‘No Regrets’ was written by Tom Rush and became a comeback hit for THE WALKER BROTHERS in 1976.
-During a break from ULTRAVOX, Ure took a busman’s holiday to create this synth heavy rework.
+A cover of a cover, ‘No Regrets’ was written by Tom Rush and a comeback hit for THE WALKER BROTHERS in 1976.
+During a break from ULTRAVOX, Midge Ure created this synth heavy rework.
 But that wasn’t all that was heavy… out of nowhere came a blistering guitar solo that would have made Eric Clapton proud and a doubled Linn / Simmons pounding for the overdriven climax.
-Possessing high and lows in a way that previous versions never had, the diminutive Glaswegian successfully made ‘No Regrets’ his own.
+Possessing high and lows in a way that previous versions never had, the diminutive Glaswegian made ‘No Regrets’ his own.

-Available on the CD ‘No Regrets’ via EMI Gold
+Available on the album ‘No Regrets’ via EMI Gold

 BLANCMANGE The Day Before You Came (1984)

 There once was a time when it was not cool to like ABBA and covering their songs was certainly not on many artists’ agenda.
 But BLANCMANGE changed all that with their version of what many regard as the last ABBA song.
 Combining that noted Swedish melancholy and melodicism with the artful quirkiness of Synth Britannia, ‘The Day Before You Came’ fitted well with Neil Arthur’s deep melodramatics.
-Add in the mystique of the Indian sub-continent, courtesy of Pandit Dinesh’s tablas and Deepak Khazanchi’s Santoor and it was pure heaven.
+Add in the mystique of the Indian sub-continent and it was pure heaven.

-Available on the 2CD ‘Mange Tout’ via Edsel Records
+Available on the album ‘Mange Tout’ via Edsel Records

 ERASURE Gimme Gimme Gimme (1985)

-Remix version available on the 2CD+DVD ‘Wonderland’ via Mute Records
+Remix version available on the deluxe album ‘Wonderland’ via Mute Records

 DEPECHE MODE Route 66 (1988)

-Written by Bobby Troup and covered by artists such as diverse as Nat King Cole and The Rolling Stones, this perhaps signalled the start of DEPECHE MODE’s fixation with a more blues based sound.
-While still largely guitar driven, the rhythmical structure was driven by drum machine and sequences while the instrumental break of its parent A-side ‘Behind The Wheel’ made a guest appearance during the middle eight.
-It was perfromed as an encore during the ‘World Violation’ tour in 1990, but with Dave Gahan on lead vocals instead of Martin Gore.
+Written by Bobby Troup and covered by artists such as diverse as Nat King Cole and The Rolling Stones, this signalled the start of DEPECHE MODE’s fixation with a more blues based sound.
+While largely guitar driven, the rhythmical structure was driven by drum machine and sequences while the instrumental break of’Behind The Wheel’ made a guest appearance during the middle eight.
+It was performed as an encore during the ‘World Violation’ tour in 1990, but with Dave Gahan on lead vocals instead of Martin Gore.

-Available on the CD single ‘Behind The Wheel’ via Mute Records
+Available on the single ‘Behind the Wheel’ via Mute Records

-Often having his biggest hits with covers, be it with BRONSKI BEAT, THE COMMUNARDS or solo, you could be forgiven for thinking Sommerville was some kind of falsetto karaoke machine.
+Often having his biggest hits with covers, you could be forgiven for thinking Jimmy Sommerville was some kind of falsetto karaoke machine.
 But for the most part, his reinterpretations were good.
-One of his lesser known but equally impressive covers was ’From This Moment On’, a throbbing contribution to the AIDS charity album ‘Red Hot & Blue’ of Cole Porter standards.
-With a snatch of ‘I Feel Love’ thrown in for good measure, this was one of the best recordings from the collection which also featured U2, ERASURE and NENEH CHERRY.
+One of his lesser known covers was ’From This Moment On’, a throbbing contribution to the charity album ‘Red Hot & Blue’ of Cole Porter standards.
+With a snatch of ‘I Feel Love’ thrown in for good measure, this was one of the best recordings from the collection which also featured U2 and ERASURE.

-Available on the CD ‘Red Hot & Blue’ via Chrysalis Records
+Available on the album ‘Red Hot & Blue’ via Chrysalis Records

 PET SHOP BOYS Go West (1993)

-Originally performed at The Hacienda in 1991, it had been due to be released in Christmas 1992 but Neil Tennant and Chris Lowe bottled it when it was pointed out a VILLAGE PEOPLE cover version would look like the duo were aping ERASURE’s ‘Abba-esque’.
-‘Go West’ was based on Pachebel’s ‘Canon’ and its elegiac quality was bolstered by PET SHOP BOYS’ synthesized arrangement, particularly poignant with AIDS still very much in the news at the time.
+Performed at The Hacienda in 1991, ‘Go West’ had been due to be released in Christmas 1992, but PET SHOP BOYS bottled it when it was pointed out a VILLAGE PEOPLE cover would look like the duo were aping ERASURE’s ‘Abba-esque’.
+‘Go West’ was based on Pachebel’s ‘Canon’ and its elegiac quality was particularly poignant with AIDS still very much in the news at the time.
 Meanwhile the ‘Oklahoma’ male choir styled key change gave the song a lift that was never apparent in the original.

-Available on the CD ‘Very’ via EMI Records
+Available on the album ‘Pop Art’ via EMI Records

 DUBSTAR Not So Manic Now (1995)